Look-No-Hands-Simulator/.github/profile/README.md

 **I think Unreal engine would have been better suited for this project therefore if you are thinking of doing a similar project I recommend you to use Unreal engine for its superior performance (C++), automotive support, and better lighting and destruction system.
 A simulator like this has already been created here https://fs-driverless.github.io/Formula-Student-Driverless-Simulator/v2.2.0/software-install-instructions/ and Formula Student Driverless Simulator is very well documented and based on AirSim by Microsoft https://github.com/microsoft/AirSim/tree/main!**

 ## Where did the funny name come from?
-At my time at Oxford Brookes Racing: Autonomous this joke was made because the cars are autonomously driven.
+At my time at Oxford Brookes Racing Autonomous this joke was made because the cars are autonomously driven.

 ## Helpful diagrams
 ![image](https://github.com/Look-No-Hands-Simulator/.github/assets/36344274/820a621c-ab57-4bc4-94a0-b6c65bc453c6)